Cyrene, Libya: Classical period

 In the fifth century BC, perhaps as a consequence of the Persian intervention, Cyrene's influence over the other Greek cities in Cyrenaica seems to have solidified into institutionalised political control.
 The city was prosperous and construction of the Temple of Apollo, Temple of Zeus, Temple of Demeter, and structures in the Agora date to this time.
 Cyrene's chief local export through much of its early history was the medicinal herb silphium, which may have been used as an abortifacient; the herb was pictured on most Cyrenian coins.
 Silphium was in such demand that it was harvested to extinction by the end of the first century AD.
 Cyrene also made money from raising of horses and the transhipment trade between Egypt, the Aegean, and Carthage.
 It was a landing point for Greeks seeking to visit the oracle of Ammon at Siwah.

 Arcesilaus IV won the chariot race at the Pythian Games in 462 BC and at the Olympic Games in 460 BC, in celebration of which Pindar wrote the Fourth and Fifth Pythian Odes.
 Following this victory, he organised a new wave of Greek settlement at Euesperides.
-Some time after this however, the Cyreneans monarchy was abolished in obscure circumstances and the tomb of his ancestor Battus I was destroyed.
+Some time after this however, the Cyrenean's monarchy was abolished in obscure circumstances and the tomb of his ancestor Battus I was destroyed.
 In 454 BC, Cyrene gave refuge to the remnants of an Athenian army that had been defeated by the Persians in Egypt.
 In the following years, Barca seems to have become the dominant city in the region and Cyrene was regularly in conflict with the other Greek cities of Cyrenaica and with the Libyans.
 In 414 BC, during the Peloponnesian War, Spartan forces travelling to Sicily were driven to Cyrenaica by adverse winds and Cyrene provided them with two triremes and pilots to lead them to Sicily.